raaifr/Addarr/README.md

 Single line commands allow you to skip multiple steps of the process

-- `Find {movie | series} {title}`: will bring you directly to Title selection step.
+- `{movie | series} {title}`: will bring you directly to Title selection step.
 If you have multiple instances of Sonarr/Radarr setup, you will need to select to which instance you want to add the title to.
-For example if you want to find the title "Wrong Turn" you would type `Find movie Wrong Turn` or to find a tv show `Find series iZombie`
+For example if you want to find the title "Wrong Turn" you would type `movie Wrong Turn` or to find a tv show `series iZombie`

 ## CONFIG